EB1 priority workers include

-A person’s extraordinary ability in the arts, sciences, business, education, or athletics in the EB1 category must be demonstrated by sustained national or international acclaim, and his achievements must have been recognized in his field through extensive documentation.
-He must be entering the US to continue work in his area of extraordinary ability, and his entry must substantially benefit prospectively the US.
+In order to qualify, you must demonstrate that you have extraordinary ability in the arts, sciences, business, education, or athletics.
+This must be demonstrated by sustained national or international acclaim, and your achievements must have been recognized in your field through extensive documentation.
+You must be entering the US to continue work in your area of extraordinary ability, and your entry must substantially benefit prospectively the US.

 Carl Shusterman is Simply the Best